AviroopGhosh/TAS-Forge/README.md

 -	The simulator also provides insights into network performance, latency and schedule effectiveness.

 ## Example: Multi-Stream Scheduling
 The diagram below illustrates an example network scenario supported by TAS-Forge.
-It shows how multiple source-to-sink routes (with sources labeled as src) are grouped into time-sensitive streams and scheduled across a linear topology using TAS scheduling techniques.
+It shows how multiple source-to-sink routes (with sources of time-sensitive traffic, labeled as src) are grouped into time-sensitive streams and scheduled across a linear topology using TAS scheduling techniques.
 The placement of a Grandmaster (GM) node within the topology highlights the tool’s consideration of time synchronization, as defined by IEEE 802.1AS.

 ![Multi-stream TSN example](documentation/images/example_topology_1.png)